okami101/vuetify-admin/examples/demo-laravel/README.md

 # Bookstore API Demo

 This demo project is the API backend used by separate Vue CLI [bookstore admin demo](../demo) project, and is a good showcase for backend-side development.
-It's also a good platform for developing external [Laravel Vuetify Admin](https://github.com/okami101/laravel-vuetify-admin) composer package.
+It's also a good platform for developing external [Laravel Admin](https://github.com/okami101/laravel-admin) composer package.

 > [Access to online demo](https://va-demo.okami101.io)
-> The [okami101/laravel-vuetify-admin](https://github.com/okami101/laravel-vuetify-admin) composer package is directly symlinked to `packages/laravel` root git submodule folder of this repo.
+> The [okami101/laravel-admin](https://github.com/okami101/laravel-admin) composer package is directly symlinked to `packages/laravel` root git submodule folder of this repo.
 > So direct live package development is fully working, even inside docker !

 ## Features